Employer of Record Spain

 - Probation period of two months for other employees

-- Probation period of three months for employees other than college and junior college graduates working in a company with employees’ strength of less than 25.
+- Probation period of three months for employees other than college and junior college graduates working in a company with an employee strength of less than 25.

-- Probation period of one month for temporary fixed-term contracts for less than six months/li>
+- A probation period of one month for temporary fixed-term contracts for less than six months/li>

 However, if an employer terminates an employee on unfair grounds, the employee is entitled to the following –

-- The severance pay must be equal to 33 days of the compensation for each year of the service up to one year.
+- The severance pay must be equal to 33 days of compensation for each year of service up to one year.